-- Corinna Wissels (President), Member of the Administrative Jurisdiction Division of the Dutch Council of State
+- Corinna Wissels (President), State Councillor at the Administrative Jurisdiction Division of the Dutch Council of State

 - Herman van Harten (Secretary General), Judge at the District Court of The Hague